bruggi07/piscinasSF/README.md

 ## Build and public on Firebase

-run `ng build` for build `/dist` folder.

-run `./copyToPublic.sh` for copy files to Public Firebase folder and then run `firebase deploy` for deploy app on firebase hosting.
+run sh deploy.sh to build and deploy